Worldwide Locations:

 Governance:

-LLCs can be managed by one or more managers, who may also be shareholders.
+An LLC can be managed by one or more managers, who may also be shareholders.
+This flexible structure allows for straightforward decision-making and day-to-day management.

 Capital Requirements:

-There is no minimum capital requirement for LLCs in Egypt.
+There is currently no minimum capital requirement for establishing an LLC in Egypt.

 Register a Company in Egypt